sam-maverick/enhanced-messageme/README.md

 Note that "gen" must correspond to the `PP_PLATFORM_NICKNAME` parameter in `ppclient/src/parameters.js`

+*NOTE: From our experience, by looking at the [Wireshark](https://www.wireshark.org/) traces, create_ap bridges the DHCP Discover request frames received from ap0 to our eth0.
+If you have a DHCP server in your Ethernet network, it will offer IP addresses to the phones within the subnet range of your Ethernet.
+In other words, your phone will receive two DHCP Offer messages: One from the DHCP server of your computer, and one from the DHCP of your Ethernet network.
+Because your computer will probably reply faster, this issue will likely come unnoticed.
+If you run into network issues, you may want to use static IP addresses instead, or to otherwise filter the DHCP frames.*

 To start the DHCP server, run:

 ```
 systemctl start dnsmasq
 ```

+**IMPORTANT**: You need to run `systemctl restart dnsmasq` whenever you make changes to `/etc/hosts` and want to apply the changes.

 Note that dnsmasq must start after create_ap since its configuration references a network interface created after create_ap is started.
 To make the service start automatically when you boot up your computer, run: